The IWFL was founded in 2000 by a group of players dedicated to making the sport available to all women and girls that dream of playing the game.

 The ultimate goal of the IWFL is the financial success of its member teams, therefore, establishing the credibility of the sport.

-The Independent Women’s Football League (IWFL) is a 501 c 6 Non Profit organization.
-Structured as a professional football league, the mission is to provide women’s tackle football teams the opportunity to play at the top competition tier of their sport, while fostering an environment of goodwill and sportsmanship.
+The Independent Women’s Football League (IWFL) is structured as a professional football league, the mission is to provide women’s tackle football teams the opportunity to play at the top competition tier of their sport, while fostering an environment of goodwill and sportsmanship.

 The IWFL has assisted countless women’s teams to begin operations and pursue the highest level of achievement.